As life turns from work to leisure retirement hobbies are more than just therapeutic as they also relieve stress and keep the mind active.

 What about the fine skills of weaving tapestries or painting with oils?
 Candle making, soap making, and many other old-time crafts which are being enjoyed again.

-Most craft ideas are geared to individuals but it is also great to find a group project where people can work together.
+Most craft ideas are geared to individuals but it is also enjoyable to find a group project where people can work together.

 Many people enjoy listening to music.
-There is much you can learn about any style of music.
+There are lots of options if you are interested in learning about different styles of music.
 You can learn about composers, famous melodies, and all about performers past and present.
-You can develop sophisticated tastes in jazz or classical music or collect a large assortment of CD's.
+You can develop sophisticated tastes in jazz or classical music or collect a large assortment of vinyl.

 Truly, with all the options for retirement hobbies there is no reason to stay bored for long!